sgilmo/IdealProd/README.md

 **network_connectivity_check.py**

-> Checks network access to machines and thier networked subsystems
+> Checks network access to machines and their networked subsystems